 On Friday 30 June 2017, the Plant Conservation Unit (PCU) said farewell to research assistant, Sam Jack.
 Sam has worked with the PCU team for the past 5 years since the completion of his Masters at the end of 2011.
 His contribution to the PCU has been immense and we will miss his enthusiasm, intellect and passion for science and the outdoors.
 However, we all wish him well in this new chapter in his life and to the adventures which lie ahead.
 Read the article to learn more.

 Recently, PhD Candidate, Gina Arena, together with her supervisors Prof Timm Hoffman, Prof Tim O’Connor (SAEON) and Dr Helga van der Merwe (SAEON), set out to Middelburg in the Eastern Cape to scout out a few sites for her PhD.
 Overall it was a successful and interesting trip, which included discussions around Gina’s main research questions on assessing long-term changes in rangeland vegetation in the Eastern Upper Karoo, an area that has been influenced by past and current climate and land use patterns.
 Read Gina's article to learn more.

-The Plant Conservation Unit is pleased to announce the publication of an exciting new paper by Claire Davis, Timm Hoffman and Wesley Roberts in the South African Journal of Botany.
-The article is titled, "Long-term trends in vegetation phenology and productivity over Namaqualand using the GIMMS AVHRR NDVI3g data from 1982 to 2011”.
+The Plant Conservation Unit is pleased to announce the publication of an exciting new paper by Anabelle Cardoso, Jeremy Midgley, Timm Hoffman and Coert Geldenhuys in Southern Forests: A Journal of Forest Science.
+The article is titled, "Temperate forest dynamics and carbon storage: a 26-year case study from Orange Kloof Forest, Cape Peninsula, South Africa”.
 The abstract is provided but the full paper may be downloaded here.